sHedC/homeassistant-mastertherm/README.md

 Entity | Type | Description
 -- | -- | --
+some_errror | BinarySensor | No Information Yet
+three_errors | BinarySensor | No Information Yet
+reset_3e | BinarySensor | No Information Yet
+safety_tstat | BinarySensor | No Information Yet

 #### Heating Circuits
 The main circuit is HC0, this is linked to the main pump but some details in this circuit are hidden if any of HC1 to HC6 optional circuits are installed.

 HC1 to HC6 are used to provide things like heating/ cooling to different room zones or multiple water tanks for hot water.

-HC0 to HC6 usually have room thermostat's installed, if used for heating/ cooling, in this case there is a pad sub-section that contains ambient temperatures and humidity.
+HC0 to HC6 may have room thermostat's installed, if used for heating/ cooling, in this case there is a pad sub-section that contains ambient temperatures and humidity.
 If not installed then there is an int (internal) sub-section that has the ambient temperatures.

 Entity | Type | Description
 -- | -- | --